HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-07-15-link_to-do-and-link_to_if.markdown

 categories: rails links helpers
 ---

 If you are building web applications with Ruby on Rails then you likely have used the `link_to` helper to build hyperlinks.
-It's a more developer-friendly way of adding links to erb templates and can be used with other helpers like `new_session_path` provided by devise.
+It's a more developer-friendly way of adding links to ERB templates and can be used with other helpers like `new_session_path` provided by devise.
 So...
 {% highlight erb %}
 <%= link_to 'Log In', new_session_path %>
 <!-- becomes -->